The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Introduction

-There are deep connections between Hamiltonian mechanics and Hamiltonian optics (which underpins the ray tracing method)---essentially, Hamiltonian optics has much the same mathematics, but has only the direction of propagation as a free parameter instead of the full velocity.
-These connections mean that traditional HMC and microcanonical HMC, along with many other past approaches, can be rewritten in terms of ray tracing samplers using appropriate weighting and/or velocities, providing a unified theoretical framework for interpreting local sampling methods and their relative efficiency at sampling high-likelihood peaks vs.\ exploring low-likelihood tails.
+The simplest ray tracing sampler has identical dynamics as an independently-derived gradient-based method (isokinetic sampling) that predates HMC \citep{Evans83,Tuckerman01}, which has also been rediscovered independently as microcanonical HMC \citep{Robnik23}.
+However, the connection we make to Hamiltonian optics in this paper means that the framework derived here is more general than past efforts.
+For example, the ray tracing method can also cross arbitrary disallowed regions in parameter space, which is not possible with past path-based methods.
+We also show that the generalized ray tracing algorithm results in exact Metropolis-adjusted sampling for arbitrary weighting and velocity schemes.
+This allows us to rewrite traditional HMC, along with many other past approaches, in terms of generalized ray tracing samplers, providing a unified theoretical framework for interpreting local sampling methods and their relative efficiency at sampling high-likelihood peaks vs.\ exploring low-likelihood tails.

+Last, the ray tracing framework provides a simple way to derive the differential Jacobian of the transition function for arbitrary path-based samplers.
+This results in a straightforward mapping between sampler dynamics (i.e., how a sampler changes direction in response to the likelihood gradient), the oversampling rate (i.e., how much the sampler overweights similar paths compared to the likelihood function), and the necessary path speed (or weight) required for fair sampling.
+We use this connection to show the equivalence of sampling dynamics for HMC and isokinetic sampling for most high-dimensional problems with non-stochastic likelihoods, and derive new families of constant-speed samplers with unique dynamics compared to past methods.

-In this paper, we introduce the ray tracing method and connect it to past approaches in Section \ref{s:methods}, show example applications to Gaussian distributions and deep neural networks in Section \ref{s:applications}, and provide discussion and conclusions in Sections \ref{s:discussion} and \ref{s:conclusions}, respectively.
+In Section \ref{s:methods}, we derive the ray tracing framework and connect it to past approaches, show example applications to Gaussian distributions and deep neural networks in Section \ref{s:applications}, and provide discussion and conclusions in Sections \ref{s:discussion} and \ref{s:conclusions}, respectively.